Last Updated on September 5, 2024 by Ben

 Why You Should Tip Hotel Housekeeping

-Tipping is important because most hotel housekeepers barely make minimum wage, hitting around $21,800 a year, according to the U.S. Bureau of Labor Statistics.
-An industry survey found that only 30% of hotel guests actually leave a tip for their housekeepers.
+Tipping is important because most hotel housekeepers barely make more than minimum wage, hitting around $33,870 a year, according to the U.S. Bureau of Labor Statistics.
+That is just above the federal poverty line for a family of four.
+A recent industry survey found that only 30% of hotel guests actually leave a tip for their housekeepers.

 Someone has to clean up all those messes.
 And that someone, on average, cleans at least 12 rooms a day in different states of need.
-And although housekeepers are paid an hourly wage and their services are part of your hotel rate, don’t you think they deserve a little more?
+While housekeepers are paid an hourly wage and their services are part of your hotel rate, it’s become the norm to show appreciation with a tip.

 What is the Norm for Tipping Hotel Housekeeping?

-Don’t wait until the end of your visit to leave a tip, since you may not have the same housekeeper every day.
+And don’t wait until the end of your visit to leave a tip, suggests travel experts, since you may not have the same housekeeper every day.
 Put the tip in an envelope clearly marked for the housekeeper.
 A nice touch would be to leave a note for the housekeeper saying thank you.
 Put your tip in a place where the housekeeper is most likely to see it — on the bathroom sink, on top of the bed or next to the coffeemaker.

 Is It Mandatory to Tip Your Housekeeper?